Volunteer

 Outdoor Work

 All outdoor work assignments require some physical ability, though most are not overly strenuous.
-Projects may include trail cleanups, tree plantings, stream restoration projects, leading hikes, or assisting with conservation easement baseline reports/stewardship.
+Projects may include trail maintenance, tree plantings, stream restoration projects, helping out at PEC’s Community Farm, counting birds with the Virginia Grassland Bird Initiative, leading hikes or assisting with conservation easement baseline reports/stewardship.

 Specialized Work

-On occasion PEC needs assistance from volunteers that have a special skill set or access to special equipment.
-Examples include photographers, videographers, graphic designers, GIS mappers, surveyors, and more.
+On occasion, PEC needs assistance from volunteers who have a special skill set or access to special equipment.
+Examples include photographers, videographers, graphic designers, illustrators, GIS mappers, surveyors, and more.

 Subject Matter Expert